 An important part of the Commission's current responsibility to oversee the development of reliability standards for the bulk power system involves cyber security.
 In August 2006, NERC submitted eight proposed cyber security standards, known as the Critical Infrastructure Protection (CIP) standards, to the Commission for approval under section 215.
 Critical infrastructure, as defined by NERC for purposes of the CIP standards, includes facilities, systems, and equipment which, if destroyed, degraded, or otherwise rendered unavailable, would affect the reliability or operability of the "Bulk Electric System."
 NERC proposed an implementation plan under which certain requirements would be "auditably compliant" beginning by mid-2009, and full compliance would be mandatory in 2010.
-Pursuant to NERC's implementation plan for the CIP standards, the term "auditably compliant" means "the entity meets the full intent of the requirement and can demonstrate compliance to an auditor, including 12-calendarmonths of auditable 'data,' 'documents,' 'documentation,' 'logs,' and 'records.'"
-At the end of July 2009, responsible entities will provide responses to NERC's self-certification survey.
-Those responses will include information on their progress towards compliance with the CIP standards.
+Pursuant to NERC's implementation plan for the CIP standards, the term "auditably compliant" means "the entity meets the full intent of the requirement and can demonstrate compliance to an auditor, including 12-calendar-months of auditable 'data,' 'documents,' 'documentation,' 'logs,' and 'records.'"

-On January 18, 2008, the Commission issued a Final Rule approving the CIP reliability standards while concurrently directing NERC to develop significant modifications addressing specific concerns.
+On January 18, 2008, the Commission issued Order No. 706, the Final Rule approving the CIP reliability standards while concurrently directing NERC to develop significant modifications addressing specific concerns.
 The Commission set a deadline of July 1, 2009 for NERC to resolve certain issues in the CIP reliability standards, including deletion of the "reasonable business judgment" and "acceptance of risk" language in each of the standards.
 NERC concluded that this deadline would create a very compressed schedule for its stakeholder process.
 Therefore, it divided all of the changes directed by the Commission into phases, based on their complexity.
 NERC opted to resolve the simplest changes in the first phase, while putting off more complex changes for later versions.